 In 1986, Murray was given a VIP card by a Fog City Diner customer to the famous Limelight nightclub in New York City (20th Street and Sixth Avenue).
-So, he and friend Dana Williams flew to the Big Apple to use the card.
+So, he and his friend Dana Williams flew to the Big Apple to use the card.
 Sure enough, the card got them to the front of the line, and they walked in immediately.
-And of course, Murray ordered a Cosmopolitan explaining to the bartender how to make it.
-Murray said he also visited Area (157 Hudson Street), and Milk Bar (2 Seventh Avenue South), each time ordering a Cosmopolitan.
-I have joined Facebook pages for all of the clubs mentioned and no one has posted that they remember a Cosmopolitan, yet.
+And, of course, Murray ordered a Cosmopolitan, explaining to the bartender how to make it.
+Murray said he also visited Area (157 Hudson Street) and Milk Bar (2 Seventh Avenue South), each time ordering a Cosmopolitan.
+I have joined Facebook pages for all of the clubs mentioned, and no one has posted that they remember a Cosmopolitan yet.

 The Cosmopolitan recipe he gave me is with the others under the Cosmopolitan Fun Facts section.